Bright from the Start

 How do I apply?

-All eligible programs are invited to participate in Quality Rated by completing the Quality Rated application online at www.qualityrated.decal.ga.gov.
-After the application is submitted, programs will be notified of their acceptance into the program.
-Programs can access Quality Rated materials, documentation, and information through their online account.
+All licensed child care programs are invited to participate in Quality Rated by completing the Quality Rated application online at www.qualityrated.decal.ga.gov.
+After the application is submitted, programs will be notified of their acceptance into the Quality Rated system.
+Programs can access Quality Rated materials, documentation, and information through their online QR account and dashboard.

 How can I receive more information?